jdaymude/phd101/docs/_sources/index.rst.txt

 I am `Joshua J. Daymude <https://jdaymude.github.io/>`_, an assistant professor of computer science at Arizona State University.
 I research complex systems and emergent phenomena through the lens of distributed computing theory, mathematical modeling, and large-scale simulation.
 I wrote this guide to clarify my own workflows and philosophies on supervising PhD students.
-My hope is that it will help future PhD students (and their faculty advisors) avoid unnecessary frustration and flourish in and beyond their PhD training.
+My hope is that it will help future PhD students (and their faculty advisors) flourish in and beyond their PhD training.